MoserMichael/teach-your-children-well/bauhaus-design.md

 The condenser is cooling the water, then the water again enters the big kettle.

+The stream is much colder in the condenser and is of a much lower pressure, that's why it is pulling the hot stream out of the engine.

-In the big kettle the water is again warmed and turned into stream, so that it can go back through the upper red arrow into the machine
+The cold water then goes into the big kettle, where the water is again warmed and turned into steam.
+The steam now goes back through the upper red arrow into the machine...

 ---